georgejecook/BostoTabletDriverMac/README.md

 BostoTabletDriverMac
 ====================

-unofficial Tablet Driver for Bosto tablets on mac.
+Unofficial Tablet Driver for Bosto tablets on mac.

 The bosto tablet is a wonderful cheap cintiq clone ([http://bosto-tablet.com](http://bosto-tablet.com)).
 However, it only has driver support for windows.